danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-02-20-eurovelo-macedonia.md

 **DSCF7012.JPG**

 We had another mountain range to cross before we’d reach Ohrid, and the climbing would most likely be long and steep.
 Just as we reached the start of the climbing we pulled over for a quick break.
 Another tourer came flying down the hill towards us, pulling over by our side.
-He explained he’d been on the road for three years, and would not be going back to the UK ; he intended to travel — by bike — indefinitely.
+He explained he’d been on the road for three years, and would not be going back to the UK; he intended to travel — by bike — indefinitely.

 A short while later we headed on.
 The climbing — although steep — was much easier than anticipated with the only difficulties being caused by a team resurfacing the road.
 The hot and wet tar caused our tyres to go sticky and made the remainder of the climb much harder.